michaelpaulkorthals/py_irc/README.md

   * [IR Transmitter circuit](irc_circuit/irc_circuit.pdf)
   * MicroSD card
   * 5 V DC power supply
-  * Optional: a Micro USB to RJ45 LAN adapter (to ensure minimal response time, if WLAN is jammed)
+  * Optional: Micro USB to RJ45 LAN adapter (to ensure minimal response time, if WLAN is jammed)
+  * Optional: a heat sink for the CPU and a small fan (if the temperature could be over 25° C)

 The complete device could look like this:

 ![Infrared Remote Control outside](images/rpi_irc_1.png)

 ![Infrared Remote Control inside](images/rpi_irc_2.png)

-This prototype I have successfully in operation in my home theatre since November 2020.

 As an expierienced DIY home automation expert, you shoud be capable to build this device easily, e.g. to have fun on a rainy weekend.